fatherjim-tech/fatherjim.tech/content/homilies/04-11-2020-easter-sunday-vigil.md

 tags = ["sundays", "easter", "holy-week", "2020"]
 date = "2020-04-11"
 description = "Easter Sunday of the Resurrection of the Lord: The Easter Vigil" searchdesc = "Christ is risen, alleluia!
-Truly, He is risen, alleluia!" image = "/img/homilies/angel-women-guards-at-the-tomb.jpg" featured = "angel-women-guards-at-the-tomb.jpg" featuredalt = "Angle, women, and guards at Jesus' tomb" featuredpath = "/img/homilies/" linktitle = "" title = "Christ is Risen, Go Quickly and Tell His Disciples" type = "post" format = "homily"
+Truly, He is risen, alleluia!
+This was the first time I preached at the Easter Vigil Mass.
+It was to an empty church during the COVID-19 pandemic.
+Only a handful of people were present, but the parish was with us via live stream." image = "/img/homilies/angel-women-guards-at-the-tomb.jpg" featured = "angel-women-guards-at-the-tomb.jpg" featuredalt = "Angle, women, and guards at Jesus' tomb" featuredpath = "/img/homilies/" linktitle = "" title = "Christ is Risen, alleluia!
+Let Us Praise the Lord!" type = "post" format = "homily"